-hopeful time: Spring, the promise of new and renewed life; Easter and conversations, imaginations and initiatives of resurrection, renewal, repeating life, "coming forth by day" and rising in radiance into the heavens and afterlife.
-The concept of resurrection has a long and rich history in the spirituality, ethics and social teachings of African people.
-It is both a spiritual and social-ethical concept in the intellectual genealogy and social history of Black thought and offers us lessons on how to live and die and rise up and live again.
+So, we have come again to a beautiful and hopeful time: Spring, the promise of new and renewed life; Easter and conversations, imaginations and initiatives of resurrection, renewal, repeating life, "coming forth by day" and rising in radiance into the heavens and afterlife.
+The concept of resurrection, repair and renewal has a long and rich history in the spirituality, ethics and social teachings of African people.
+It is both a spiritual and social-ethical concept in the intellectual genealogy and social history of Black thought and offers us lessons on how to live and die and rise up and live again in beautiful transformative ways.

 And as we turn to meditate on the meaning of these concepts, beliefs and teachings, we must ask ourselves how do we use them in contemplating, conceiving and conducting the rising of Black men and women?
-Especially, how do we talk about, imagine and put into practice our own resurrection, our own self-raising and rising from the social death designed for us as a people.
-It was a social death first imposed in the Holocaust of enslavement in which we were savagely and brutally transformed into objects of use and misuse, objects of labor, sex and entertainment.
-And it was continued in the era of segregation and a dehumanizing system that refused to accept our humanity and to respect our human rights.
-And it continues today in the structural practices of mass incarceration and unemployment, and inequities in health, care and access and in almost every other thing and almost every other area of life.
-Indeed, we are asked to disguise and deny our identity and thus sacrifice our dignity on the altar of funds and favors.
-Yet we refuse and resist, and thus, we must and will, as Gwen Brooks said, "conduct (our) blooming in the noise and whip of the whirlwind".
+Especially, how do we talk about, imagine and put into practice our resurrection, our self-uplifting and rising from the social death designed for us as a people first in the Holocaust of enslavement and continued in the structural practices of mass incarceration and unemployment, inequities in housing, health care, education and income, and in almost every other social good?
+And how do we maintain our soundness of mind and body in the most brutalizing, devastating and uncertain time and dare to hold on to our soulful happiness and hopefulness?
+It is clear we must resist and reaffirm: resist the negative, evil and unjust, and reaffirm the good, the right, the beautiful and possible.
+In a word, as our poet laureate, Gwen Brooks tells us, we must "conduct (our) blooming in the noise and whip of the whirlwind".
+For in the midst of oppression, we are given no days off.

-Its earliest expression appears in the Husia, the sacred text of ancient Egypt.
-At the heart of this concept of resurrection is the ancient African's rejection of death as the end of life and the constant quest for immortality through living a righteous life on earth and being judged worthy of eternal life after death thru that righteousness.
-This resurrection, rising and living after death is called awakening and arising, lifting oneself up, and "coming forth by day", i.e., emerging from the sleep, inactiveness and darkness of death and the grave.
-This process and promise are beautifully expressed in the Husitic verse which says of those who rise in righteousness, they shall be "glorious spirits in heaven and a continuing powerful presence on earth.
-They shall be counted among the ancestors.
-Their name shall endure as a monument.
-And what they've done on earth shall never perish or pass away."
+The earliest expression of this concept of resurrection, renewal and rising in radiance in the heavens appears in the Husia, the sacred text of ancient Egypt.
+At the heart of this concept of resurrection is the ancient African's rejection of death as the end of life and their quest for immortality through living a righteous life on earth and being judged worthy of eternal life after death thru that righteousness.
+This resurrection, rising and living after death is called awakening and arising, lifting oneself up, and "coming forth by day", i.e., emerging from the sleep, inactiveness and darkness of death and the grave and "repeating life".

-The breaking of the bonds of death and grave find current use not only thru rising and being rightfully rewarded among the righteous, but also in the social teachings of our people.
+The breaking of the bonds of death and grave find current use not only thru rising and being rightfully rewarded among the righteous, but also in the social and spiritual teachings of our people.
 Maria Stewart began her work and teaching during the Holocaust of enslavement which was a morally monstrous act of physical and cultural genocide and a crime against humanity.
-And again, it was designed to ensure the social death of enslaved Africans-i.e., culturally dead to themselves and dead as humans to their enslavers, reduced to objects of labor, sex and entertainment as noted above.
+And it was designed to ensure the social death of enslaved Africans, i.e., culturally dead to themselves and dead as humans to their enslavers, reduced to objects of labor, sex and entertainment.

-It is in this context that Maria Stewart calls on us to resurrect ourselves saying, "Let us make a mighty effort and arise, and (even) if no one (else) will promote or respect us, let us promote and respect ourselves".
+It is in this context that Maria Stewart calls on us to resurrect ourselves saying, "Let us make a mighty effort and arise, and (even) if no one (else) will promote or respect us, let us promote and respect ourselves" and done rightly, that will compel their respect of us.
 And again, "O (you) daughters of Africa, Awake!
 Awake!
 Arise!
 No longer sleep nor slumber, but distinguish yourself.
 Show forth to the world that (you) are endowed with noble and exalted faculties".
 And she asks African women and all of us, "O you daughters of Africa!
-What have you done to immortalize your names beyond the
+What have you done to